StevenBlack/vocab/million-dollar-words.md

 ### matutinal
 A rather economical way of saying "happening in the morning" from the French "matin."
 Breakfast is a matutinal meal; many people like to take matutinal walks; certain radio programs are matutinal.
-Pronounced MA-TOO-TEH-NALL.

 ### maunder